EliahKagan/subaudit/README.md

 nested.

 `listening` and `extracting` support reentrant use with both the same event and different events.
-Here's an example with three `listening` contexts:
+Here’s an example with three `listening` contexts:

 ```python
 from unittest.mock import Mock, call